 The greatest advantage you get with this brilliant contraption is that most of your investment is geared towards getting you an aperture of larger size rather than a flashy mount.

-The Orion XT 6” Dobsonian ‘SkyQuest’ only costs $300 and is a very user-friendly device for your kids.
+The Orion XT 6” Dobsonian ‘SkyQuest’ is a very user-friendly device for your kids.
 If you are not acquainted with a reflector, then you will need to learn how to collimate mirrors.

 Kids can transport and set the telescope up with remarkable ease.
 In addition, the massive 6” aperture, which is the largest in our list, they can view spectacular objects in the sky including planets, nebulae and galaxies.